Top 7 Treks You Can Enjoy Winter in Nepal

 Chisapani Nagarkot Trek is the closest hiking trail from Kathmandu.
 You will be starting from the hustling and bustling Kathmandu and in a few minutes, you will be in the tranquility and serenity of the Shivapuri National Park.

 Both Chisapani and Nagarkot are just a few miles from the Northeastern part of Kathmandu countryside.
-And both towns share one of the iconic skylines of many Himalayan ranges.
+Both towns share one of the iconic skylines of many Himalayan ranges.
 Some of them include Langtang, Dorje Lakpa, Gaurishankar, and many more peaks.

 Furthermore, the trail passes through the Shivapuri National Park.
 Before entering the National Park, you will get a chance to witness the Sundarijal waterfall.
 As you pass through the wilderness of Shivapuri, you will encounter different species of birds.